Hydrangeas are among some of the longest-blooming, hardiest, low-maintenance shrubs for Pacific Northwest gardens.

 Panicle Hydrangea (Hydrangea paniculata)

-‘Limelight’ begins blooming in mid-summer and doesn’t stop until frost!
+‘Limelight’ begins blooming in mid-summer and continues till frost!
 It grows 6–8 feet tall and wide and has large, soft lime-green flowers that turn creamy white and later to blush/pink.
-‘Little Lime’ is a newer, compact version which grows 3–5 feet tall and wide.
+‘Little Lime’ is a newer, compact version that grows 3–5 feet tall and wide.
 ‘Bobo’ has pure white flowers that turn pink as they age on a dwarf plant 2–3 feet tall by 3–4 feet wide.
 ‘Vanilla Strawberry’ features huge cones of white flowers that appear in mid-summer and gradually change to pink from the bottom up, giving the effect of a large strawberry with cream on top; grows 6–7 feet tall by 4–5 feet wide.
 For smaller gardens, try ‘Strawberry Sundae’ which grows 4–5 feet tall by 3–4 feet wide.
-‘Quick Fire’ blooms earlier than most other panicle types, and ‘Diamond Rouge’ has flowers that begin white and then turn a dark shade of red and purple as they age, providing months of stunning color.
+‘Quick Fire’ blooms earlier than most other panicle types, and ‘Diamond Rouge’ has flowers that begin white and turn dark shades of red and purple as they age, providing months of stunning color.